ericlifka/Rally-Lookback-Toolkit/README.md

 This toolkit provides an interface for interacting with Rally's Lookback API.

+Documentation for Rally's Lookback API can be found [here](https://rally1.rallydev.com/analytics/doc)

 The toolkit can be found on maven [here]()

 To get started, create an instance of LookbackApi and configure it with your Rally credentials and workspace information: